 Most homes in North Park were built between 1910 and 1950.
 They have character.
 They have history.
 They also have aging kitchens, older bathrooms, and systems that buyers will scrutinize during inspection.

 Here’s the real-world math.
-If you were planning to spend $30,000 refreshing your kitchen before listing, that same project might now cost you $38,000 to $42,000 when you factor in tariff-driven price increases on materials and appliances.
-And contractors are booking further out because labor is also tight.
+If you were planning to spend $30,000 refreshing your kitchen before listing, that same project might now cost you $38,000 to $42,000 once you factor in tariff-driven price increases on materials and appliances.
+And contractors are booking further out because labor is tight too.

 So the first question you need to ask yourself is: which updates are actually worth doing right now?